saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/saleor-webhook.md

 // pages/api/webhooks/order-created.ts

 /**
  * To be type-safe, define payload from API.
-This should be imported from generated graphQL code */ type Payload = {
+This should be imported from generated GraphQL code */ type Payload = {
  taxBase: {